-All readings begin at 7:30 p.m. and are free of charge, but seating is limited.
+All events begin at 7:30 p.m. unless otherwise noted below and are free of charge, but seating is limited.

 Ahmanson Hall Forum, Goldsmith Campus